mosaicml/examples/bert/README.md

 * `main.py` — A straightforward script for parsing YAMLs, building a [Composer](https://github.com/mosaicml/composer) Trainer, and kicking off an MLM pre-training job, locally or on Mosaic's cloud
 * `glue.py` - A more complex script for parsing YAMLs and orchestrating the numerous fine-tuning training jobs across 8 GLUE tasks (we exclude the WNLI task here), locally or on Mosaic's cloud
 * `convert_c4.py` — Code for creating a streaming C4 dataset, which can be used for pre-training.
 See [Dataset preparation](#Dataset-preparation)
-* `yamls/` - Pre-baked configs for training both our sped-up `Mosaic BERT` as well as the reference `HuggingFace BERT`
+* `yamls/` - Pre-baked configs for training both our sped-up Mosaic BERT as well as the reference HuggingFace BERT
 * `requirements.txt` — All needed Python dependencies
-* `src/data_c4.py` — A [MosaicML streaming dataset](https://docs.mosaicml.com/projects/streaming/en/latest/) that can be used with a vanilla PyTorch dataloader or [Composer](https://github.com/mosaicml/composer)
+* `src/data_c4.py` — A [MosaicML streaming dataset](https://docs.mosaicml.com/projects/streaming/en/latest/) that can be used with a vanilla PyTorch dataloader
-* `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
+* `src/hf_bert.py` — HuggingFace BERT models for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`s](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
-* `src/mosaic_bert.py` — Mosaic BERTs model for MLM (pre-training) or classification (GLUE fine-tuning), wrapped in [`ComposerModel`](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.models.HuggingFaceModel.html) for compatibility with the [Composer Trainer](https://docs.mosaicml.com/en/v0.11.1/api_reference/generated/composer.Trainer.html#composer.Trainer)
+* `src/mosaic_bert.py` — Mosaic BERTs model for MLM (pre-training) or classification (GLUE fine-tuning)
 * `src/bert_layers.py` — The Mosaic BERT layers/modules with our custom speed up methods built in, with an eye towards HuggingFace API compatibility
-* `src/bert_padding.py` — Source code for Mosaic BERT that supports reshaping tensors in order avoid inefficiencies due to padding
+* `src/bert_padding.py` — Utilities for Mosaic BERT that help avoid padding overhead
 * `src/flash_attn_triton.py` - Source code for the [FlashAttention](https://arxiv.org/abs/2205.14135) implementation used in Mosaic BERT
 * `src/glue/data.py` - Datasets used by `glue.py` in GLUE fine-tuning
-* `src/glue/finetuning_jobs.py` - Custom classes, one for each GLUE task, instantiated by `glue.py`, which handle individual fine-tuning jobs and encode task-specific hyperparameters and datasets
+* `src/glue/finetuning_jobs.py` - Custom classes, one for each GLUE task, instantiated by `glue.py`.
+These handle individual fine-tuning jobs and task-specific hyperparameters.

 # Mosaic BERT

-Our starter code provides support for standard HuggingFace BERT models, as well as our own **Mosaic BERT**, which incorporates numerous methods to improve throughput and training.
+Our starter code supports both standard HuggingFace BERT models and our own **Mosaic BERT**.
+The latter incorporates numerous methods to improve throughput and training.
-Our goal in developing Mosaic BERT was to apply a combination of methods from the literature to seriously speed up training time, and to package it in a way that's easy for you to use on your own problems!
+Our goal in developing Mosaic BERT was to greatly reduce training time while making it easy for you to use on your own problems!

-We apply:
+To do this, we employ a number of techniques from the literature:
 * [ALiBi (Press et al., 2021)](https://arxiv.org/abs/2108.12409v1)
 * [Gated Linear Units (Shazeer, 2020)](https://arxiv.org/abs/2002.05202)
 * ["The Unpadding Trick"](https://github.com/mlcommons/training_results_v1.1/blob/main/NVIDIA/benchmarks/bert/implementations/pytorch/fmha.py)